opendaylight/docs/docs/release-notes/projects/netvirt.rst

 End-of-life
 ===========

-SFC Netvirt as well as COE Netvirt Integration is reaching an EOL due to lack of support from respective projects.
-COE Netvirt CSIT jobs are already disabled, SFC is deprecated for Sodium, and soon to be removed for Magnesium, if required support does not come from SFC project.
+Both SFC Netvirt and COE Netvirt Integration are reaching an EOL due to lack of support from their respective projects.
+COE Netvirt CSIT jobs are already disabled, and SFC is deprecated for Sodium and will be removed for Magnesium if support does not come from the SFC project.

 Standards
 =========

-N/A
+* N/A

 Release Mechanics
 =================

 * `Release Plan <https://jira.opendaylight.org/browse/TSC-209>`_
-* Project was on schedule